looeee/blackthread.io/content/tutorials/5-camera-controls.md

 <script src="https://threejs.org/examples/js/controls/OrbitControls.js"></script>
 {{< /highlight >}}

-Friendly reminder: Don't include the scripts from threejs.org this way in a production app.
+By the way: Don't include the scripts from threejs.org this way in a production app.
 It's not the fastest way to get the files.
 I'm doing it this way since we are guaranteed to always get the latest version, but again in a production app you probably don't want that since the version might update at any time and your app could break without warning.

 ### Setting up the controls